Mallika1405/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-11.txt
 ```
 #### Example 2:
-Used the `mtime` option to find files modified more than 2 days ago in `./technical/plos`.
+I used the `mtime` option to find files modified more than 2 days ago in `./technical/plos`.
 This could be used to find files that were modified a while ago.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical/plos  -mtime +2